 Category Specific RMM Remarks Category of users Only professional uses are allowed.
-Area of use To protect [water living organisms / micro-organisms in a sewage treatment plant] cleaning and disinfection [of] should be carried in automatic systems.
-RMM for instrument disinfectants Packaging and pack size The size of the package placed on the market should be proportionate to the duration of the treatment and appropriate to the pattern of use of particular user groups.
-Minimisation of the overall load through accurate dosage and avoidance of accidents and disposal of active substances.
-This should be part of the negotiations between applicant and evaluators.
-Provide in small packages [add the maximum package size] only.
+Area of use To protect [water living organisms / micro-organisms in a sewage treatment plant] only use in CIP-treatment when recirculation of the cleaning solution for minimising releases to wastewater is applied.
+Restriction of permanent use in order to minimize the overall load to sewage treatment plants.
+Packaging and pack size The size of the package placed on the market should be proportionate to the duration of the treatment and appropriate to the pattern of use of particular user groups. load through accurate dosage and avoidance of accidents.
+Provide in small packages only.
 RMM directed to the formulator, small packages may help reducing consumption and disposal.
 Formulation [Preferably] use automatic dosage equipment instead of manual mixing and loading.
-Accurate dosage helps avoiding misapplication and reducing the volume of the working solution and of the amount used and discharged Treatment and/or disposal All waste water must be processed in an industrial or municipal sewage treatment plant that incorporates both primary and secondary treatments.
+Accurate dosage helps avoiding misapplication and reducing the volume of the working solution and of the amount used and discharged.
+Treatment and/or disposal All waste water must be processed in an industrial or municipal wastewater treatment plant that incorporates both primary and secondary treatments.
 Onsite pre-treatment required by [suitable techniques] with a removal efficiency of [expression of threshold or %] before discharging into sewer.
-Neutralization or inactivation [is Specify conditions and measures related to the onsite or municipal sewage treatment plant if appropriate (e.g. biological treatment, neutralization, minimum grade of elimination).
+Neutralization or inactivation [is normally] required before discharge into Specify conditions and measures related to the onsite or municipal sewage treatment plant if appropriate (e.g. biological treatment, neutralization, minimum grade of elimination).
 To be justified with sound data and evaluated in the risk assessment.